Happiness Is... | Living with the Rebbe | A Slice of Life | What's New

-When we're so happy that we're "bursting" with joy, it's natural to want to share it with others.
+When our joy is more on the level of "bursting" with happiness, it's natural to want to share it with others.
 An instinctive part of being happy is wanting those around us to be happy as well.
-And share it we should, especially now that we are in the Jewish month of Adar and so close to Purim!
+And share it we should, especially now, as we enter the Jewish month of Adar.
 The Talmud teaches, "From the beginning of Adar we increase in joyousness."
-Take advantage of the fact that this Jewish year is a leap year and contains two months of Adar.
-That means we get double the opportunities to practice being happy!
-And as the old saying goes, "Practice makes good enough!"
+So start being happy now.

-One more thought about simcha: In Hebrew it shares the same root letters as the word "Moshiach."
-This teaches us that by actually working on ourselves to be happy, we actually hasten the time when the whole world will be happy - the time of Moshiach.
+One more thought about simcha: In Hebrew it shares the same root letters as Moshiach.
+By actually working on ourselves to be happy, we actually hasten the time when the whole world will be happy - the times of Moshiach.

 Adapted by Rabbi Yitzi Hurwitz from the teachings of the Rebbe, yitzihurwitz.blogspot.com.
 Rabbi Hurwitz, who is battling ALS, and his wife Dina, are emissaries of the Rebbe in Temecula, Ca.